blaxill/HessianFree/README.md

 # Status of project

-The OpenCL kernel for the backward pass is currently non-optimal in the way it performs batching.
-Also, contrastive divergence pre-learning is currently not operational (but not required!)
+The OpenCL kernel for the backward pass is currently a large bottle-neck and should be reodone.
+Also, contrastive divergence, dropout and double support are disabled.
+The code also needs a large clean up.